arys146/todolist/README.md

 - [ ] Proper display of completed/past tasks
 - [ ] Loading animations for checking a task or habit
 - [ ] Form validation everywhere and intuitive toast errors

+### Telegram Bot

+- [ ] Add a different service for telegram bot with notifications and posiible fronted features